The following books and booklets have been published by the Society:

 - Annaghdown Remembers Michael Davitt.
 Annaghdown Heritage Society, 1996.

 - An Gorta Mór: Famine Times in Annaghdown.
 Annaghdown Heritage Society, 1997.

 - The Land for the People.
 Br.
 Conal Thomas; Annaghdown Heritage Society, 1999.

 - Wildflowers of Annaghdown.
 Br.
 Conal Thomas; Annaghdown Heritage Society, 2002.

 - By Corrib, Clare and Cregg and Comhrá Cois Teallaigh.
 Seán Ó Murchadha; Annaghdown Heritage Society, 2009.

-The latter two of these publications are available to purchase here.
+The latter three of these publications are available to purchase here.